GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

             schema: QueryTransformFlowOutputSchema,
         },
     },
-    QueryTransformPromptText
-    )
+    QueryTransformPromptText // the prompt you created earlier is passed along as a variable )

-        // Implement the QueryTransformFlow
+    // defining the flow
     export const QueryTransformFlow = defineFlow(
     {
         name: 'queryTransformFlow',